-With respect to the question of what to produce, an conomy that relies on the market mechanism will generally allocate resources to those goods that are in high demand.
+With respect to the question of what to produce, an economy that relies on the market or price mechanism will generally allocate resources to those goods that are in high demand.
 When the relative price of a good or service increases due to an increase in demand (and/or a decrease in supply), this sends a clear signal to economic agents.
 A supplier may see the price movements and decide that it is now more profitable to use their resources to produce that good or service.
 Consumers are therefore said to be the main driver of resource allocation in the market-based economy.
-For example, if there was an increase in the price of oil (which peaked in 2007) then people may look for cheaper forms of transport such as scooters (because they use less fuel).
-This will result in an increase in the demand for scooters (the demand curve shifts right) and this would create a shortage of scooters at the existing price.
-The shortage will encourage some potential buyers to bid up the price and existing suppliers will take the opportunity to raise the price.
-The price of scooters has now risen relative to other forms of transport (such as cars), which indicates that this is an area of production providing greater profit opportunities.
-Producers will therefore decide to allocate more land, labour and capital to the production of scooters.
-At the same time, the higher oil prices encourage suppliers to seek out new energy sources, which leads to increased exploration and the development of new methods of oil extraction.
-For example, the high oil prices provided energy companies with the incentive to aggressively develop the process of fracking, resulting in further changes to the way resources were allocated in the world economy.
-See Box 2.4 for further examples of changes to relative prices and the impact on resource allocation.
+For example, the large increase in the price of oil during 2022 caused people to look for cheaper forms of transport.
+This resulted in an increased demand for EVs -electric vehicles (the demand curve shifted right) and created a shortage of EVs at the existing price (waiting lists were up to twelve months).
+The shortage may have encouraged some potential buyers to bid up the price and existing suppliers will have taken the opportunity to raise the price.
+The price of EVs has now risen relative to other forms of transport (such as petrol cars), which indicates that this is an area of production providing greater profit opportunities.
+Producers are therefore likely to allocate more land, labour and capital to the production of EVs.
+At the same time, the higher oil prices encourage suppliers to increase exploration and the development of new methods of oil extraction, as well as incentivising investment into alternative energy sources, such as hydroelectricity and biofuels.
+[See Box 2.4 for examples of relative prices and resource allocation in the energy sector].